leandroohf/mlops/bike_share_batch_prediction_simple/README.md

     D:::trigger
 ```

+# Setting infra

 # How to set google credentials on circleci

    1. Projedct Settings
    1. Enviroment variable
-      ** Add a new env variable
+      * Add a new env variable

    1. Copy the base64 contents of the security/gcp-bike-share-key.json